Animal welfare and rights in Russia

-Animal welfare and rights in Russia is about the treatment of and laws concerning non-human animals in Russia.
-Russia has highly limited animal welfare protections by international standards.
+Russia has limited animal welfare protections and rights by international standards.
+There are also several high-profile cases of animal abuse in the country.

 Legislation

 Russia's Penal Code addresses animal cruelty under its chapter on crimes against human health and public morality.
 The Code prohibits causing injury or death to an animal with malicious or mercenary motives, or with sadistic methods, or in the presence of minors.

 Besides the anti-cruelty provisions of the Penal Code, there are no animal welfare laws addressing farm animals, companion animals, animals used in research, animals used for work, or animals used for recreation.

-In 2014 Russia's animal protection regulations received an F out of possible grades A,B,C,D,E,F,G on World Animal Protection's Animal Protection Index.
+In 2014, Russia's animal protection regulations received an F out of possible grades in World Animal Protection's Animal Protection Index.
 It was increased to a D grade in the 2020 Animal Protection Index.

+Culture

+Russian culture and society is very tolerant of animal abuse.
+Abusing animals is a popular trend among the Russian elite.
+Ruling elites breach hunting laws but are seldom punished for it, while people who try to stop them are punished for getting in their way.
+Wealthy businessmen shoot bears for sport, not out of necessity.
+High-profile animal abusers include United Russia deputy Denis Khakhalov killed a wolf in an illegal hunt and took photos of doing it.
+A famous case of animal abuse that went viral was when a polar bear in sibera, an endangered species, was spray painted with the letters T-34 on its fur, making it hard for the bear to hunt unnoticed.

+Animal abuse during the 2022 Russian invasion of Ukraine

+During the 2022 Russian invasion of Ukraine, Russian invaders killed innocent civilian's pet dogs, burned their horses alive by setting fire to their stables, and tortured dogs by throwing grenades at them.
+Russians also engage in illegal hunting in nature reserves in occupied Ukraine.

 Animals used for food

 In 2010, there were over 445 million chickens on Russian farms.
 77 percent of these were on agricultural enterprises (as opposed to households and peasant farms), up from 68 percent in 2005.

 A similar trend towards agricultural enterprises in pig farming was observed: from 2005 to 2010, agricultural enterprises increased pig inventories from 7 million to 11 million while rural households decreased from 6 million to 5.6 million.
 Cattle inventories on both farm types declined from 2005 to 2010: on agricultural enterprises, from 11 million down to 9.3 million, and among rural households from 9.6 million to 9.2 million.

 Russian chicken and pig production has increasingly moved towards an intensive farming model.
 There are no regulations on animal farming other than the general anti-cruelty provision in the Penal Code.
 De-beaking, de-toeing, tail-docking, tooth pulling, castration, and dehorning of livestock without anaesthetic are legal, as is confinement in gestation crates and battery cages.

 In 2014, Russian fishermen caught an estimated 4.215 million metric tons of wild fish.
 In 2016, annual aquaculture output was estimated at 160,000 metric tons.